TES Water Tanks: Future of Eco-Friendly Data Center Cooling

 Importance of Using TES Water Tanks in Data Centers

-In case of a power shutdown, there is often a delay of 5-10 minutes before backup generators can restore power.
-During this time, TES tanks provide the necessary cooling to prevent server rooms from heating up, avoiding the risk of short circuits and equipment damage.
+During this time, TES tanks cool the server rooms.
+This helps prevent overheating, which can cause short circuits and damage to equipment.
 By enhancing energy efficiency, providing reliable backup cooling, and supporting scalability, TES water tanks help data centres operate smoothly and sustainably.

 Challenges in Energy Management for Data Centers